 Sharing Your Own Relationship Status to Know If Someone Is Single

 Sometimes, the best way to learn about someone’s relationship status is by sharing your own.
-By opening up about your personal life, you can create a sense of trust and encourage the other person to reciprocate.
+Opening up about your personal life can create a sense of trust and encourage the other person to reciprocate.

 This approach fosters a more comfortable environment for discussing relationships and allows both parties to feel more at ease.
 Here are some examples of how to share your relationship status to initiate a conversation.